simonjefford/rdayone/README.md

 journal.entries # An Enumerable array like object that contains all your entries
 ```

-## NOTE
+## Supported features

-This is a *very* early release.
-Entries currently contain the entry text, date and paths
-to related photos only.
+* Basic entry data - text, creation date and the photo if one exists.
+* Entry location data
+* Sorting of entry data (default is ascending date order - a method is
+supplied to sort by descending date order)

 ## Contributing